East Bay Municipal Utility District

-East Bay Municipal Utility District (EBMUD), colloquially referred to as "East Bay Mud", is a public utility district which provides water and sewage treatment services for an area of approximately 331 sqmi in the eastern side of San Francisco Bay.
+East Bay Municipal Utility District (EBMUD) is a public utility district which provides water and sewage treatment services for an area of approximately 331 sqmi in the eastern side of San Francisco Bay.
 As of 2018, EBMUD provides drinking water for approximately 1.4 million people in portions of Alameda County and Contra Costa County in California, including the cities of Richmond, El Cerrito, Hercules, San Pablo, Pinole, Lafayette, Moraga, Orinda, Danville, Oakland, Piedmont, Emeryville, Berkeley, Albany, Alameda, San Leandro, neighboring unincorporated regions, and portions of cities such as Hayward and San Ramon.
 Sewage treatment services are provided for 685,000 people in an 88-square-mile area (as of 2018).
 EBMUD currently has an average annual growth rate of 0.8% and is projected to serve 1.6 million people by 2030.
 Headquartered in Oakland, EBMUD owns and maintains 2 water storage reservoirs on the Mokelumne River, 5 terminal reservoirs, 91 miles of water transmission aqueducts, 4100 miles of water mains, 6 water treatment plants (WTPs), 29 miles of wastewater interceptor sewer lines and a regional wastewater treatment facility (WWTF) rated at a maximum treatment capacity of 320 MGD.